PratikshaSingh04/ROAMIO_AI/README.md

 The system generates a balanced plan including productive tasks, self-care, and practical suggestions.

-Screenshots

-Include the following in your repository:

-Homepage
-Input Form
-Generated Output
-Dashboard
-Deployment
+---

-The project can be deployed using:
+## The project can be deployed using:

 Render
 Railway